Architecture: Collaborative Practice

 Faculty of Social Sciences

-It is a two-year, full-time masters.
-You'll undertake two semesters of practice-based education in the initial year and two semesters of University-based education in the second year.
+This course blends practical experience with academic research and learning.
+It’s a two-year, full-time masters with two semesters of practice-based education in the first year and two semesters of University-based education in the second year.

-The course offers you a unique opportunity to develop your experience working with some of the UK’s top architectural practices.
+This is a unique opportunity to develop your experience working with some of the country’s top architectural practices.